 The learning is reinforced with unique Lab exercises using the Zynq QEMU virtual platform and covering assembly programming and bringing a complete bare metal system to life.

-Engineers who wish to learn about other features and benefits of the Xilinx Zynq programmable SoC (aside from details of the Arm Cortex-A9 processing system) may wish to attend Zynq System Architecture, which covers the architecture of the processing system (PS) and the integration of programmable logic (PL) at a sufficiently deep level that a system designer can successfully and effectively utilize Zynq. ( Zynq System Architecture covers the Cortex-A9 architecture in approximately 1 hour as opposed to 3 days.)
+Engineers who wish to learn about other features and benefits of the Zynq programmable SoC (aside from details of the Arm Cortex-A9 processing system) may wish to attend Zynq SoC System Architecture, which covers the architecture of the processing system (PS) and the integration of programmable logic (PL) at a sufficiently deep level that a system designer can successfully and effectively utilize Zynq.
+(Zynq SoC System Architecture covers the Cortex-A9 architecture in approximately 1 hour as opposed to 3 days.)

 Delegates should have some knowledge of embedded systems and a basic understanding of embedded programming in C and assembler.
 Knowledge of earlier Arm architectures is an advantage but not required.